4.3 Fiscal Policy, Monetary Policy, and Central Banks

 Key Takeaways

-- Fiscal policy works through government spending, taxation, transfers, and automatic stabilizers.
+- Fiscal policy works through government spending, taxation, transfers, and automatic stabilizers, subject to recognition, action, and implementation lags.

-- Monetary policy works through policy rates, open market operations, reserve tools, lending facilities, and asset purchases.
+- Monetary policy works through policy rates, open market operations, reserve tools, lending facilities, forward guidance, and asset purchases.

 Policy Tools and Central Bank Transmission

-Fiscal policy is the use of government spending, taxation, and transfers to influence economic activity.
-Expansionary fiscal policy raises aggregate demand through higher spending, lower taxes, or higher transfers.
-Contractionary fiscal policy reduces demand through lower spending or higher taxes.
+Fiscal policy is the use of government spending, taxation, and transfers to influence aggregate demand.
+Expansionary fiscal policy raises demand through higher spending, lower taxes, or larger transfers; contractionary fiscal policy does the reverse.
+The fiscal stance is judged by the cyclically adjusted (structural) budget balance, which strips out automatic cyclical swings to reveal deliberate policy.

-Crowding out occurs when government borrowing pushes interest rates higher and reduces private investment.
-The risk is greater when the economy is near full capacity and capital markets expect persistent deficits.
-In a recession with idle resources, crowding out may be limited.
+Crowding out occurs when government borrowing pushes interest rates higher and displaces private investment.
+The risk is greatest near full capacity and when markets expect persistent deficits; in a deep recession with idle resources, crowding out is muted (the Ricardian-equivalence argument is a related, more extreme view).

 Structured Aid: Policy Comparison